DSL Reference¶

 selection = "helloworldworldworld"

-Scenario 1: Input example for cs_replace(old_val, new_val, [count]):
+Scenario 1: Input example for cs_replace(old_val, new_val, [count])

 Note

-The parameter count is optional and if used it should be a constant.
+is optional and if used it should be a constant.

 It counts the occurrences of replaceable content.
 If present, only the required number of occurrences will be replaced, else all the occurrences will be replaced.